Another Way To Journal A Dream

 How to dream

 We use some affiliate links.
-If you click on a link and make a purchase, we may receive a commission.
+If you click on a link and purchase, we may receive a commission.
 This does not affect our opinions.

 There's gold (figurative) in your dreams.